This document walks you through the process of configuring permissions for reports generated in Checkbox.

 NOTE: User roles with the ability to access reports include System Administrator (by default), Survey Administrator, Report Administrator, and Report Viewer.
 Only these users can be added to a report ACL.
 Click here for more details on user roles.

 Users/groups on the left can be added to the ACL by clicking the desired entry.
 The entry will then move to the right-hand box.

 To configure the newly added entry’s permissions, return to the Access List tab.

 Select the newly added user to reveal a list of permission options on the right.
 Select desired permission(s), making sure that the permission level you select corresponds with the user’s designated user role(s).

 After configuring the user’s permission level, select Save Changes.

 A Report’s default policy is the permission setting for all users not included on the survey’s ACL.
+It’s also the easiest way to make your report public.
 For example, if on the Access List tab you granted specific Report Administrators permission to administer a report, but want any Report Administrator not specified on the ACL to still be able to view and edit the report, you could set the default policy permissions to “Edit Report” and “View Report”.

 **To make a Report link public, simply select “View Report” on the Default Policy tab.
 This will allow anyone with the report link to view your report, without having to login.**

 Once you’ve set your report permissions, you can share your report with other users so they can always access your survey’s most up to date results.